 After petitioning Paliament for a stay on the judgement Gill’s case was heard in early 1651.
 Once the evidence was presented from the Northern Committee Gill decided the best course of action was to admit partial guilt and hope for leniency.
 The verdict was that Gill was to give up any Dean and Chapter lands and in recompense he would receive the exact money owed, but no more.

 Stillington was therefore returned to the hands of Parliament.
 It then appears that the Manor was sold to Thomas' widow, Olive, for their two sons John and Thomas.

-These sales by Parliament were deemed invalid once Charles II was restored to the throne.
+These sales by Parliament were deemed invalid once Charles II was restored to the throne in 1660.
 From that time until 1753 the Croft family leased Stillington from its Prebendary.